camunda/camunda-docs/docs/guides/use-connectors-in-hybrid-mode.md

 - Publish new element template.
 - Use new published template in the BPMN diagram as usual.

-For example, if you defined `CONNECTOR_HTTP_REST_TYPE='io.camunda:http-json:2'` in runtime, you have to do the following in the element template to make it working:
+For example, if you defined `CONNECTOR_HTTP_REST_TYPE='io.camunda:http-json:local'` in runtime, you have to do the following in the element template to make it working:

 ```json